top of page

 Sandy Alcantara, SP, B+

 Sandy's 2025 Fangraphs Stuff+ graded out at a 108 score, which was well above league average, even as he struggled to find any kind of success in terms of...you know...production.
 But his last two months were solid, with a 3.69 ERA in August and 3.71 in September/October.
 His Spring performance has been mixed - the 6.75 ERA ugly, but the two most recent outings have been solid, in which he tossed 3 innings of perfect ball against the Astros with 4Ks followed by 4 innings with 5 Ks and 2 runs against the Mets.
+Looking at the spring training data below, Sandy's statcast is looking way more...well...Sandy-esque.
+We're pretty accustomed to seeing flamin' hot bars for the former Cy Young winner, and the stuff is grading quite well!
+His two fastballs are coming in hot at 97 mph and have earned psStuff+ grades of 111 and 103.
+TJ Stats currently has each and every pitch with a grade over 100.
+None of this is surprising - his his 2025 fangraphs Stuff+ came in at a 108 grade as previously mentioned, even as he struggled.
+I think Sandy at his current 41 ADP is a good value and wouldn't hesitate to reach to make him the 35th SP off the board.
+I believe in a Sandy comeback now that he's two years removed from TJ.

-Chris Paddack, SP, C (Super Budget)
+Chris Paddack, SP, (Super Budget) C-

 I know it seems like I'm falling into the Chris Paddack trap yet again, BUT HEAR ME OUT!
 Paddack has come into spring training with a new arm slot, a brand new offering in a beautiful sweeper, and a revitalized 4-seam fastball.
 I was super keen on Paddack in 2025, and perhaps as a detriment to both myself and readers who trusted me and added him.
 Something about Paddack stood out to me on film, and whenever it was working for him, it was really working well.
 Paddack's 112 Location+ and 105 Pitching+ were testaments to what I observed, but ultimately the 92 Stuff+ proved his pitches were just too hittable.
 There was just no swing and miss to be found.
 I've been keeping an eye on Paddack in Spring Training and he looks like an entirely new pitcher.
 Nobody has managed to put up an earned run against him through 6 innings pitched and he has 6 Ks to boot.
 I'm telling you, this is a different Chris Paddack.
 The last time I checked the prospectsavant data, his 4-seam fastball had a really nice iVB and increased velocity out of a lower arm slot, and his new sweeper was providing a balance to his pitch mix that he didn't previously have.
 Hitters are whiffing on his offerings right now, and that's more than you could say about 2025 Paddack.
 Paddack isn't even being drafted in most leagues right now and is shaping up to be a really nice sleeper to stabilize a redraft rotation.
 I know it might be hard to trust me on this one, and that's okay, let's just keep an eye on it.
 Also, check this out :https://fishonfirst.com/forums/topic/69801-chris-paddack-using-secondary-pitches-to-early-success/He's been working on his spin rates, so perhaps we're seeing the fruits of his labor!